Availity/availity-workflow/packages/availity-workflow/README.md

 ##### `--dry-run`

 ### `test`
 Run the tests for your project.
 The behavior of the test are determined by the plugin used in the workflow engine.
-The engine supports `availity-workflow-react` (Jest) and `availity-workflow-angular` (Karma and Phantomjs) plugins.
+The engine supports `availity-workflow-react` (Jest) and `availity-workflow-angular` (Karma and Chrome|Firefox|IE) plugins.

 ### `about`
 Awesomeness.